gdh1995/vimium-c/README.md

 1.76:
 * LinkHints: now always search shadow DOMs and the related boolean option is useless and removed
+* add a new command `closeDownloadBar` to close Chrome's download bar at the bottom
+* work around a bug of Chrome 70+, which affects command `toggleCS`

 1.75.8:
 * LinkHints: smarter hinting and now `<video>` and `<audio>` are clickable